 Pressure and differential pressure relief controllers consist of a valve and a pressure actuator.
-Primarily used to limit a pressure (A) or differential pressure (PA) over a system/substation/pump.
+Primarily used to limit a pressure (A) or differential pressure (PA)

 Controllers are normally closed: AV(P)A due to a normally closed valve and AF(P)A due to a stretching spring.